ARE MOBILE HOMES, MODULAR HOMES, OR MANUFACTURED HOMES MORE VULNERABLE TO FIRE THAN SITE-BUILT HOMES?

-Myth: There is a traditional perception that manufactured housing is more vulnerable to fire than other forms of single-family housing.
+Myth: There is a traditional perception that manufactured homes are more vulnerable to fire than other forms of single-family housing.

 Reality: The fact is that manufactured homes are no more prone to fire than homes built on site, according to an annual report released by the Oklahoma State Fire Marshall's office.

 Similar studies have echoed the above statement made by the Foremost Insurance Company.
 A national fire safety study conducted by the Foremost Insurance Company shows that site-built homes are more than twice as likely to experience a fire than manufactured homes.
 According to this study, the number of home fires is 17 per 1,000 for site-built homes, while only eight per 1,000 for manufactured homes.